MooersLab/writing-time-spent-heatmap/README.md

 ## How it works

-1. I track my time spent on various projects by project number and project directory name in mytime.db.
+1. I track time spent on various projects by project number and project directory name in a sqlite database, mytime.db.
+I view and edit this database with DB Browser for Sqlite.
-2. A Cron job to run `./hmj.py` every morning at 4:00 a.m.
+2. A cron job to run `./hmj.py` every morning at 4:00 a.m.
 I stare at the displayed image and then get back to writing.

 ## Installation